Megaliths

 Djoser’s Step Pyramid, Saqqara, Egypt, was built during the reign of Pharaoh Djoser (also called Zoser, or Netjerykhet), who ruled 2630-2611 B.C.
 (Photo copyright © by Kaj Halberg)

-The word megalith is from the Greek, mega (’large’) and lithos (’stone’).
+The word megalith is derived from the Greek mega (’large’) and lithos (’stone’).
 Usually this word indicates large, undressed stones in prehistoric structures.
-On this page, however, I take a somewhat broader perspective, including ancient monuments of dressed stones, such as pyramids and obelisks.
+On this page, however, I take a somewhat broader perspective, including ancient monuments of dressed stones, such as runic stones, pyramids, and obelisks.

 Without a doubt, the world’s most famous megaliths are Stonehenge, situated in Wiltshire, southern England.
 Many of us are familiar with the annual news clips, showing thousands of modern druids in white robes, communing at Stonehenge each summer solstice.
 They claim a common law right to celebrate here the rites that their priesthood practiced for many centuries.